dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 The EOI can be sent at any time when handling an interrupt, but it's important to do it before returning with `iret`.
 If we enable interrupts and only receive a single interrupt, forgetting to send EOI may be the reason.

-### Sending An IPI
+### Sending An Inter-processor Interrupt

-If we want to support SMP (multiple cores) in our kernel, we will need a way to inform other cores that an event has occurred.
-This is typically done by sending an IPI.
+If we want to support symmetric multiprocessing (SMP) in our kernel, we need to inform other cores that an event has occurred.
+This is typically done by sending an inter-processor interrupt (IPI).
 Note that IPIs don't carry any information about what event occurred, they simply indicate that *something* has happened.
 To send data about what the event is a struct is usually placed in memory somewhere, sometimes called a *mailbox*.

 To send an IPI we need to know the local APIC ID of the core we wish to interrupt.
 We will also need a vector in the IDT set up for handling IPIs.
 With these two things we can use the ICR (interrupt command register).